DevBlocky/neo-ui/README.md

 # Neopolitan UI

-A simple NUI based functional UI for FiveM.
-Using Lua's fast runtime, NUI & Vue.js, it has optimal performance over other competitors' native-based menus while being more customizable.
+Neopolitan UI is a simple UI backend for FiveM taking advantage of NUI and Vue.js.
+It uses these features to its advantage by having faster performance timings when compared to competitors (like NativeUI).
+It achieves this while also holding customizability.

 ## WIP

-This project is a Work-In-Progress.
-Documentation is very uncomplete, and there are most likely bugs that need to be weeded out.
-If you're reading this, use this at your own risk.
+This UI backend is a Work-In-Progress project.
+Although documentation is being worked on, it might not be up-to-date or complete in the fullest, and there are likely bugs or missing features that need to be hammered out.
+There are also possibilities of dramatic changes that would be breaking until 1.0.0 is officially released.

 ## Features